 - breathing through the mouth instead of the nose

-How is malocclusion treated?
+How is a malocclusion treated?

 Every case of malocclusion is treated differently.
 If your teeth are overcrowded, your orthodontist may suggest removing a tooth or teeth.
-Some malocclusion cases may require reshaping, bonding (gluing) or capping of teeth, while others may require undergoing a surgery to reshape or shorten the jaw.
+Some malocclusion cases may require reshaping, bonding (gluing) or capping of teeth, while others may require undergoing surgery to reshape or shorten the jaw.
 Among others, braces to align and correct the position of the teeth is another common treatment of malocclusion.

-For a treatment to be successful, appropriate diagnosis of the problem is essential — and that’s exactly what we do.
+For a treatment to be successful, an appropriate diagnosis of the problem is essential — and that’s exactly what we do.
 If you have malocclusion, your Arlington Heights orthodontist will diagnose the type, determine if you need braces or not, and then choose a treatment plan for you accordingly.